 Sensor Component

 A sensor is a device that can measure information about the outside world.
-Add a sensor component to your robot to send the information the sensor measures to the computer controlling the robot.
+Add a sensor component to your machine to send the information the sensor measures to the computer controlling the machine.

-Most robots with a sensor need at least the following hardware:
+Most machines with a sensor need at least the following hardware:

 To use your sensor with Viam, check whether one of the following built-in models or modular resources supports your sensor.